nancyqn-thompsong9/notes/README.md

 4. Design for modularity and extensibility.
 5. Comment your code thoughtfully, explaining why something is done rather than what is done.
 6. Test early, test often, and embrace automated testing.

+# 2024-02-26
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. List your tasks: Start by creating a list of all the tasks you need to complete.This will give you a clear picture of what you have to do and help to organize your thoughts.
+2. Prioritize: Once you've created your task list, prioritize them based on their importance and urgency.
+By giving higher priority to tasks that need immediate attention, you can ensure that they are completed on time.
+3. Break down large tasks into smaller ones: If you find that a task is too large to manage, break it down into a series of smaller tasks.By breaking it up into more manageable pieces, it will be easier to stay focused and make progress.
+4. Set deadlines: For each task, set a deadline by which you want to have it completed.
+Using deadlines can help keep you motivated and focused on your goals.
+5. Use tools to remain organized: Utilize project management tools, such as Trello or Asana, to keep track of your progress and tasks at hand.
+These tools can also help with collaboration and communication with team members.
+6. Stay organized and clean: Maintaining a clean and organized workspace can greatly improve your productivity.
+Keep your code, files,and tools organized to reduce the time spent searching for information or finding the right file.
+7. Learn from your mistakes: As a programmer, making mistakes is a part of the process.Learn from them and use them as opportunities to grow and improve.
+Don't be afraid to ask for help or advice from others.
+8. Continuously learn and adapt: The field of programming is constantly evolving, so it' s essential to continue learning and adapting to new technologies and techniques.
+Keeping up with industry trends and best practices will make you more effective and efficient in whatyou do.